bigbluebutton/bigbluebutton.github.io/_posts/2016-12-08-green-light.md

 Although GreenLight was designed to be used with Docker, it is possible to install it from source onto a BigBlueButton server.
 This should only be done if Docker is not an option, and we highly recommend using Docker to deploy GreenLight.

 1. Log into your BigBlueButton server as root.
 2. Ensure you have both Ruby and Ruby on Rails installed on your BigBlueButton server.
+GreenLight requires a minimum of Ruby 2.4.0 and Rails 5.
 3. Clone the [GreenLight repo](https://github.com/bigbluebutton/greenlight) and switch into the `/greenlight` directory.
 4. Open up the `Gemfile` and move the `dotenv-rails` gem outside of the test/development block.
 5. Install bundler if you need to (`gem install bundler`), then run `bundle`.
 If it fails to bundle the `pg` gem, run `sudo apt-get install libpq-dev` then try again.